WebDaD/my-dashboard/README.md

 ### What

 Many Sources can be accessed.
-If the One you are looking for not here, feel free to make a pull-request or drop an issue.
+If the One you are looking for is not here, feel free to make a pull-request or drop an issue.

 - [x] rss-feed (get some items from a feed)
 - [ ] google-calendar (get some dates for today and some days)
 - [ ] google-mail (get some mails in the inbox)
 - [ ] weather (get weather for a location for today)
 - [x] date (get the Day and Date)
-- [ ] todotxt (get Info from your Todo.txt)
+- [x] todotxt (get Info from your Todo.txt form dropbox)
 - [ ] twitter (get info from your twitter service)
 - [ ] json (parse a json and get info from it)
 - [ ] monitor (check if a server / url / port is alive)